Shivanshkaurav/logAnalysisScript/README.md

-# VRV Security Assignment
+# VRV Security Log Analysis Assignment

-This repository contains the implementation of a log analysis tool to detect suspicious activity from web server logs, specifically focusing on:

-1. IP Address Request Count
+This repository contains a Python implementation for analyzing web server logs to detect suspicious activity, count IP requests, and find the most frequently accessed endpoints.
+The goal is to parse logs and perform various analyses, including detecting brute force login attempts, counting requests per IP, and identifying the most accessed endpoints.

+## Project Steps

+### 1. **Count Requests Per IP**
+   - This script counts the number of requests made by each IP address in the server logs.
+   - It outputs a list of IPs with their corresponding request counts.

-2. Most Frequently Accessed Endpoint
+### 2. **Most Frequently Accessed Endpoint**
+   - The script identifies the most frequently accessed endpoint in the server logs (e.g., `/home`, `/login`, `/about`).
+   - It outputs the endpoint with the highest access count.

-3. Suspicious Activity Detection (Failed login attempts)
+### 3. **Detect Suspicious Activity**
+   - The code detects suspicious activity by looking for IPs that have failed login attempts (HTTP status code `401` with message `"Invalid credentials"`).
+   - It flags IP addresses that exceed a specified threshold (default is 10 failed login attempts).

+### 4. **Save Results to CSV**
+   - The results of the analysis (IP counts, most frequently accessed endpoint, and suspicious activity) are saved into a CSV file (`log_analysis_results.csv`).

-## Prerequisites
+## Requirements

-Before running the code, ensure you have the following installed:
+Before running the code, ensure that you have Python 3.6+ installed along with the required libraries.
+The script uses the following libraries:

-- Python 3.6 or higher
-- Required Python libraries (`pandas`)
+- `re` (Regular Expressions) for parsing log data.
+- `collections.Counter` for counting IPs and endpoints.

 To run the code:
   - python main.py

-**Steps Implemented**

-Step 1: Parse Web Server Logs
-The first step is to parse the raw log data into structured format (IP address, request type, status code, etc.).
-This data will be processed to identify patterns.

-Step 2: Analyze IP Address Request Count
-The code counts the number of requests each IP address has made to the server.
-It collects all IP addresses from the log entries and calculates their frequency.

-Step 3: Analyze Most Frequently Accessed Endpoint
-The script identifies the most frequently accessed endpoint in the logs (e.g., /login, /home, /about).

-Step 4: Detect Suspicious Activity
-Suspicious activity is detected by checking failed login attempts.
-The code flags IP addresses that have more than 10 failed login attempts (HTTP status 401 or failure message "Invalid credentials").

-Step 5: Output the Results
-The script outputs:
-    -The IP addresses with their request count.
-    -The most frequently accessed endpoint.
-    -Suspicious IP addresses with their failed login attempts.